juliangut/slim-exception/README.md

 ## Upgrade from 1.x

+Overall usage has been drastically simplified due to Slim 4 migration to exception based error handling, basically what slim-exception was doing in 1.x.

 * Minimum Slim version is now 4.0
-* Slim 4 has migrated to Exception based error handling, basically what 1.x was doing already, so several parts of slim-exception have been dropped
+* ExceptionManager has been removed as its functionality is now integrated into Slim
+* Exceptions no longer uses juliangut/http-exception and thus they have no identifier
 * Global error/exception handling has been moved from a trait (meant for App) to its own class ExceptionHandler

 ## Contributing